bengsfort/ipc-talk/presentation/slides.md

 <v-clicks>

 - An event name with a typo won't cause a runtime error -- it will just never trigger.
 Happy debugging!
-- Documentation of what the payload is for each event becomes crucial to avoid accessing undefined props.

 </v-clicks>